mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

     at Object.<anonymous> (...
 ```

- If I pass a simple string like, *'reason for rejection...'*, we are not going to see that callstack.
+ If we pass a simple string like, *'reason for rejection...'*, we are not going to see that callstack.
 Let me show you.
 So let's run this one more time.